Hiroreco/enreco-archive/recap-data/chapter2/day5/nodes/bijou-c2d5.md

 It was only 10 pages long like she asked, but… it ended on a cliffhanger!
 She desperately wanted to see what would happen next.
 Luckily, Shiori just got on, so she was able to ask for a sequel then and there.

-The gem then met up with her boss, Roa, who seemed to [have the hots for a certain scarlet knight?](https://youtu.be/AwTYvoyB3Xo?t=3401)
+The gem then met up with her boss, Roa, who seemed to [have the hots for a certain Scarlet Knight?](https://youtu.be/AwTYvoyB3Xo?t=3401)

 Bijou tried to push her towards making a move, and it seems like she did—although she made it anonymous, a secret admirer sort of situation.
 Whatever happened after that wasn’t Bijou’s problem at that point.